-If you love oatmeal, here is a fun recipe for Oatmeal with a Blueberry Cheesecake Swirl to try from Food, Faith, Fitness.
+If you love oatmeal with blueberries, here is a fun recipe for Oatmeal with a Blueberry Cheesecake Swirl to try from Food, Faith, Fitness.

 (*Please note this post has affiliate links.
 Ordering through my site will not change the price you pay.
 A tiny commission will come to Fearless Dining to help offset the cost of running this blog.
 I truly appreciate the support.)

 And stay tuned to Fearless Dining.
 I have become addicted to my pressure cooker and I am planning all sorts of delicious pressure cooker recipes in the near future!!